Capterra and Software Advice

 What to look for:

-• Offline capability to capture incidents even without network connectivity.
+• Offline capability – log and capture incidents without network connectivity.

 Example:

-A lone security officer responding to an out-of-hours alarm can log details, upload evidence, and escalate to supervisors without leaving the scene, keeping operations moving and evidence accurate.
+A lone security officer responds to an out-of-hours alarm.
+From the scene, they log the incident, photograph evidence, and escalate to their supervisor, all without leaving the location or losing data.

 Why it matters: